 Email : firstname.lastname@example.org

-- Composition - for instruments, voices, orchestra, instrument and live electronics, interdisciplinary collaboration.
+- Composition - for instruments, voices, orchestra, mixed media, interdisciplinary collaboration.

 - Space and time in music and across disciplinary boundaries